Click the thumbnail photos to enhance!

 Bernard Picton writes on the above specimen at the facebook group NUDIBASE:"It's not identical to H. yarae, the colours are more intense and the white lines bolder.
 This is quite possibly just regional variation though and it is very similar to H. yarae.
 That's a good identification until someone studies the population of them in the Philippines and compares DNA and morphology for a number of individuals."

 Let me quote Epstein et al.(2018):

 The name yarae honors Yara Tibiriçá, who has advanced our knowledge of western Indian Ocean nudibranchs and collected several specimens of this species.

 External morphology: Living animals (Fig. 32) of moderate size, 20–35 mm in length.
 Entire dorsal surface light pink to tan, with thick orange band encircling the margin of notum.
 Marginal band often with undulating margins on inner side.
 Notum with series of narrow, opaque white longitudinal lines.
 Large plum to brown spots located between lines.
 Sides of body and margin of foot same colour as notum.
 Gill branches orange basally, with opaque white apices.
 Seven to nine unipinnate, well-elevated gill branches present on notum.
 Bulb of rhinophores opaque white, with two prominent orange bands and traces of third band basally.
 Base of rhinophores translucent white.
 Bulb with ~12–13 densely packed lamellae."

-There are pictures of this species online from the Read Sea, and from Kenya.
+There are pictures of this species online from the Read Sea, from Mozambique, and from Kenya.

 Pretty similar are: